khantkyaw6339/Custom-Chatbot-with-Quantized-Llama3-8b/README.md

 LLaMA 3 8B is a powerful language model, and fine-tuning it with LoRA and `unsloth` enables efficient adaptation for specific tasks.
 LoRA (Low-Rank Adaptation) allows for fine-tuning large models with fewer parameters by focusing on the key aspects that require adjustment, leading to significant memory and computational savings.

-In this project, we use the `llama-3-8b-bnb-4bit` model from `unsloth`.
+In this project, I use the `llama-3-8b-bnb-4bit` model from `unsloth`.
 This variant of the LLaMA 3 8B model is quantized to 4-bit precision, significantly reducing memory usage and computational requirements.
 This makes it feasible to fine-tune and deploy on hardware with limited resources while maintaining high performance.

 ## Fine-Tuning Process